Reviews You Can Rely On

 Measured Average Temperature Deviation at 98° F 0.08

 The GoodBaby Touchless 2-in-1 IR 2000 is our go-to thermometer for most people.
-With its large, easy-to-press buttons located on top of the device and its near-instantaneous temperature reading, it's about as easy to operate as they come.
-To simplify operation even further, this thermometer is pre-programmed to backlight the LCD screen with green when a normal temperature is read, yellow if the subject is running a bit hot, and red when it might be time to go see a physician.
-The IR 2000 is also relatively easy to clean — an attribute that is ever so helpful when in close contact with potentially ill individuals.
+With its large, easy-to-press buttons on top of the device and near-instantaneous temperature reading, it's about as easy to operate as they come.
+To simplify operation even further, this thermometer is pre-programmed to backlight the LCD screen with green when a normal temperature is read, yellow if the subject is running a bit hot, and red when it might be time to see a physician.
+The IR 2000 is also relatively easy to clean — an ever so helpful attribute when in close contact with potentially ill individuals.

 The GoodBaby Touchless 2-in-1 IR 2000 is quick, easy to use, and a no-brainer to clean.